-The holiest day in Judaism, Yum Kippur – or the Day of Atonement – is the day in which according to Jewish religion one must repent one's sins from the past year, before his or her fates are decided on for the coming year.
+The holiest day in Judaism, Yom Kippur – or the Day of Atonement – is the day in which according to Jewish religion one must repent one's sins from the past year, before his or her fate is decided upon for the upcoming year.
+It is traditionally observed by 25 hours of fasting and intensive prayer.

-Yom Kippur is marked on the 10th day of the Jewish month of Tishrei, which is usually at the end of September or mid-October.
-According to the religious texts, Yom Kippur's date was derived from the day in which Moses came down from Mount Sinai with the Tables of the Covenant.
+Yom Kippur is marked on the 10th day of the Jewish month of Tishrei, which usually falls at the end of September or mid-October.
+According to the religious texts, Yom Kippur's date was derived from the day in which Moses came down from Mount Sinai with the Ten Commandments.

 Confession, repentance and fasting are the holiday's main customs, as stated in the biblical text: